-- 2.37 A person may make a request to an agency for access to a document held by a contractor or subcontractor relating to the performance of a 'Commonwealth contract'.
-These documents are included in the definition of 'document of an agency' (s 4(1)) where the agency has taken contractual measures in accordance with s 6C. - 2.38 Agencies are required by s 6C to ensure that Commonwealth contracts entered into on or after 1 November 2010 contain contractual measures that enable the agency to obtain any document for which an FOI access request is received.
-The term 'Commonwealth contract' is defined in s 4(1) to mean a contract: - to which the Commonwealth or an agency is or was a party - where services are or were to be provided under the contract on behalf of an agency to a person who is not the Commonwealth or an agency, and - the services are in connection with the performance of the agency's functions or the exercise of its powers. - 2.39 In summary, in relation to contracts entered into on or after 1 November 2010, the FOI Act confers a right of access to documents held or created by a contractor or subcontractor relating to their provision of services on an agency's behalf to the public or a third party.
-If an agency receives a request for access to such a document, the agency is to take action to obtain a copy of the document from the contractor or subcontractor, and then decide whether access is to be given to that document under the FOI Act. - 2.40 A person who has been given access to a document of this kind may make a request to the agency under s 48 to amend or annotate personal information contained in the document about that person.
-However, s 48 applies only if the personal information 'has been used, is being used or is available for use by the agency or Minister for an administrative purpose'.
+- 2.52 A person may make an FOI request to an agency for access to a document held by a contractor or subcontractor relating to the performance of a 'Commonwealth contract'.
+These documents are included in the definition of 'document of an agency' (s 4(1)) because of the requirement that contracts preserve the right to access to this information. - 2.53 Agencies are required by s 6C of the FOI Act to ensure that Commonwealth contracts entered into on or after 1 November 2010 contain contractual measures that enable the agency to obtain any document when an FOI request is received.
+The term 'Commonwealth contract' is defined in s 4(1) to mean a contract: - to which the Commonwealth or an agency is or was a party - where services are or were to be provided under the contract on behalf of an agency to a person who is not the Commonwealth or an agency and

-&lt;sup>26 In McLeod and Social Security Appeals Tribunal [2014] AICmr 34 ([20]) the Information Commissioner noted that a question may arise as to whether documents created by a person in an official capacity but not stored in the record system of an agency are documents that are 'in the possession of the agency'.
+&lt;sup>35 In McLeod and Social Security Appeals Tribunal [2014] AICmr 34 at [20] the Information Commissioner noted that a question may arise as to whether documents created by a person in an official capacity but not stored in the record system of an agency are documents that are 'in the possession of the agency'.
 It was said that this issue could arise in many other situations in which documents created by an agency staff member or contractor are either not stored in the agency's record system or are viewed as personal working papers.
 The information Commissioner explained that 'possession' of a document is not limited to actual or physical possession, but can include constructive possession where an agency has the right and power to deal with a document, regardless of where and by whom it is stored.
+As a result, text messages on work issued mobile phones, documents on personal devices on which software has been installed so the device can be used for work purposes, and public servants using applications such as 'WhatsApp' on work issued devices to exchange text, images and video or audio messages may be 'documents of an agency' on the basis that they can be said to be within the constructive possession of the agency.

-&lt;sup>27 In Brett Goyne and Australian National Audit Office [2015] AICmr 9 the Information Commissioner considered that documents within the possession of the Australian National Audit Office (ANAO) would be within the 'constructive possession' of the Auditor-General because the role of the ANAO was to assist the Auditor-General under the Auditor-General Act (at [26]).
-This was consistent with the listing of the Auditor-General as an 'Exempt agency' (within Schedule 2 of the FOI Act) being extended to the ANAO.
+&lt;sup>36 In Brett Goyne and Australian National Audit Office [2015] AICmr 9 the Information Commissioner considered that documents within the possession of the Australian National Audit Office (ANAO) would be within the 'constructive possession' of the Auditor-General because the role of the ANAO is to assist the Auditor-General under the Auditor-General Act 1997 [26].
+This is consistent with the listing of the Auditor-General as an 'Exempt agency' (within Schedule 2 of the FOI Act) being extended to the ANAO.